Special Educational Needs and/or Disabilities (SEND)

 Guide for parents: download the Special Educational Needs and Disability Code of Practice from the Department for Education.

-Governor with responsibility for SEND: Mr Alex Fry.
+Governor with responsibility for SEND: Dr Deanna Gallichan (Deputy, Mr Alan Williams).

 Talented, Able and Gifted Pupils